 So, taking the above into account, let’s take a quick look through some of the more common strategy choices punters look into when heading to high street bookies and betting sites alike.
 Want to make the most of your betting?
 You might want to get a firm foothold on one or more of these common moves.

 Bet for Places, Not Wins

 Something all seasoned betters will tell you to do is judge form.
-Form is the way that horses have been performing in previous races and meetings.
-Betting form is something that applies to sports and events across the board, too.
+The form is the way that horses have been performing in previous races and meetings.
+The betting form is something that applies to sports and events across the board, too.
 You might want to check out how a football team has been performing, for example, before you choose to set up any kind of bet.

-Form isn’t something that’s always easy to judge for.
+The form isn’t something that’s always easy to judge.
 Beginner horse racing betters should look at using a points system, therefore, so they can get a good handle on which runners and riders are likely to do best in certain races.
 For example, you could give a horse 4 or 5 points for winning a race, and less for placing.

 You may also wish to give points for performances across specific conditions.
 For example, you could points score another horse based on how they perform with hurdles or particularly long races.
 If they are heading towards the Grand National, for example, you may wish to look at placing your stake on a horse that’s got a good points score from long steeplechases.

 Of course, this is just one way of measuring form.
 There are some formalities to points scoring, and if you feel this is the best way to plan for winning horses, you will find plenty of free resources online which will go into much more detail.
 Make sure to check them out before you start throwing any of your cash around!